A heart transplant is surgery to remove a damaged or diseased heart and replace it with a healthy donor heart.

 - Ask what support groups they have available and how much help they offer with travel and housing.

-If the transplant team believes you are a good candidate, you will be put on a national waiting list for a heart:
+If the transplant team believes you are a good candidate, you will be put on a regional waiting list for a heart:

 - Your place on the list is based on several factors.
-Key factors include the type and severity of your heart disease, and the likelihood that a transplant will be successful.
+Key factors include the type and severity of your heart disease, and how sick you are at the time you are listed.

 - The amount of time you spend on a waiting list is usually NOT a factor for how soon you get a heart, except in the case of children.

-Most, but not all, patients who are waiting for heart transplants are very ill and need to be in the hospital.
+Most, but not all, people who are waiting for a heart transplant are very ill and need to be in the hospital.
 Many will need some sort of device to help their heart pump enough blood to the body.
-Most often this is a ventricular assist device (artificial heart-like device).
+Most often, this is a ventricular assist device (VAD).

 You should expect to stay in the hospital for 7 to 21 days after a heart transplant.
 The first 24 to 48 hours will likely be in the intensive care unit (ICU).
 During the first few days after a transplant, you will need close follow-up to make sure that you do not get an infection and your heart is working well.

-The recovery period is about 6 months.
-Often, your transplant team will ask you to stay fairly close to the hospital for the first 3 months.
+The recovery period is about 3 months and often, your transplant team will ask you to stay fairly close to the hospital during that time period.
 You will need to have regular check-ups with blood tests, x-rays, and echocardiograms for many years.